hsam-2021/deepfake-detection/README.md

 ## Conclusions

-We tried to create better deepfake and then improve our detection model by doing some architectural changes, but as the artifacts were very less the model cpuld not detect such high quality deepfakes .
+I tried to create better deepfake and then improve our detection model by doing some architectural changes, but as the artifacts were very less the model cpuld not detect such high quality deepfakes .
 However it performed with >90% accuracy on DFDC and Celeb deepfake datasets.

 ##  Contributors